-A generic qualitative inquiry was the chosen approach to provide perspectives on attitudes toward the significance and sustainability of music education in elementary schools in a low-income rural area in the southeast of the United States.
-Merriam (2009) stated that generic qualitative inquiry, also called interpretive or basic qualitative inquiry, is a start for all qualitative studies and can be articulated as a research procedure.
-According to Merriam and Tisdell (2015), a generic inquiry is a flexible way to understand and achieve the significance of people’s views and experiences.
-Patton (2015) also defined the generic inquiry as a qualitative approach that allows in-depth interviews and field notes without enclosing the research in a particular tradition.
+I chose a generic qualitative inquiry to provide perspectives on attitudes toward the significance and sustainability of music education in elementary schools in a low-income rural area in the southeast of the United States.
+Merriam (2009) has stated that the generic qualitative inquiry, also called an interpretive or basic qualitative inquiry, is a basis for all qualitative studies and can be articulated as a research procedure.
+According to Merriam and Tisdell (2015), a generic inquiry is a flexible way to understand and ascertain the significance of people’s views and experiences.
+Patton (2015) also defined the generic inquiry as a qualitative approach that allows for conducting in-depth interviews and gathering field notes without constraining the research within a particular tradition.

-A purposive sample was selected after receiving institutional review board approval related to the research procedure and the hiring of a professional to transcribe the recorded conversations, as well as the authorization from the district superintendent of public schools (who cautioned not to identify the name of the participants, schools, and district).
-Then I sent an invitation to participate in the study to the 9 elementary school principals in the district, and also to the parents listed in the Parent Teacher Organizations (PTOs) of each school.
-The inclusion criteria for this purposive sample was the involvement with music education in order to provide in-depth and comprehensive information about the inquired phenomenon.
-I had positive responses from 4 principals and 5 parents and 3 teachers from 3 of the PTOs.
+After receiving institutional review board approval of my research procedure, hiring a professional to transcribe the recorded conversations, and obtaining permission from the district superintendent of public schools (who cautioned not to identify the names of the participants, schools, and district), I selected a purposive sample.
+This was accomplished by sending an invitation to participate to the nine elementary school principals in the district, and also to the parents listed in the Parent Teacher Organizations (PTOs) of each school.
+The inclusion criterion for this purposive sample was involvement with music education, in order to provide in-depth and comprehensive information about the study questions.
+Four principals, five parents from three of the PTOs, and three teachers responded positively to the requests.

-The sample consisted of 12 adults from different schools of the small district.
-Patton (2015) stated that there is no protocol for the sample size, the amount of detail and contextualization is the wealth of a qualitative inquiry.
-Thus, I collected the data through individual interviews with each of the principals (n = 4) and 3 focus groups with volunteers members from the PTOs (n = 8) of 3 schools.
-The option to clarify uncertainties from conversations was through email messages.
-The locations for the 45-60 minute meetings, for both interviews and focus groups participants, were chosen according to their preferences.
-I recorded all sessions on a digital device, and to ensure privacy, I created pseudonyms for each of the volunteers, as follows.
-John, Louis, Sabrina, and Walt were school principals.
-Alice, Flora, Marc, Newton, and Olsen were students' parents.
-Bill, and Therese were classroom teachers and Zoe was a music teacher.
+The sample therefore consisted of 12 adults from different schools from this small district, all of them involved with music education.
+Patton (2015) stated that there is no protocol for sample size; rather, the amount of detail and contextualization represents the wealth of a qualitative inquiry.
+Thus, I collected data through individual interviews with each of the principals (n = 4) and three focus groups with parent PTO members from three schools (n = 8).
+Any uncertainties arising from these conversations could be clarified later by email.
+The locations for the 45- to 60-minute meetings, for both individual and focus group participants, were chosen according to their preferences.
+I recorded all sessions on a digital device, and to ensure privacy, I created pseudonyms for each of the volunteers, as follows: John, Louis, Sabrina, and Walt were school principals; Alice, Flora, Marc, Newton, and Olsen were parents; Bill and Therese were classroom teachers; and Zoe was a music teacher.

-Previously, I sent a consent form explaining the freedom to participate in or withdraw from the study which was confirmed and then signed in the first meetings.
-Using open-ended questions, the researcher guided the discussion while monitoring the response time for each interviewee.
-Given the researcher’s use of English as a second language and aiming for better communication, copies of the questions for individual interviews and focus group (see supplementary materials) were typed on cards for each one of the participants.
-During the focus group sessions, all interviewees were involved, and the discussion was concluded within the planned time.
+Before the sessions with the participants, I sent them a consent form explaining the freedom to participate in or withdraw from the study, which participants confirmed and then signed at our meetings.
+Using open-ended questions, I guided the discussion while monitoring the response time for each participant.
+Because English is my second language, I typed the interview and focus group questions on cards to facilitate communication and to ensure clarity; the cards were distributed to each of the participants (see supplementary materials).
+During the focus group sessions, all participants were involved, and the discussion was concluded within the scheduled time.